Stirling Castle: Royal Palace

 Internally, the Palace comprises two apartments, one each for the king and queen.
 Each has a hall, presence chamber, and bedchamber, with various small rooms known as closets.
 The Renaissance decoration continued inside, although little has survived the building's military use, excepting the carved stone fireplaces.
 The ceiling of the King's Presence Chamber was originally decorated with a series of carved oak portrait roundels known as the Stirling Heads, described as "among the finest examples of Scottish Renaissance wood-carving now extant".
 Some of the heads may have been made by a French-born carver Andrew Mansioun.
 The carvings were taken down following a ceiling collapse in 1777, and of an estimated 56 original heads, 38 survive.
 Most were given to the Smith Institute in Stirling but now these are preserved in the castle, and three more are in the National Museum of Scotland, Edinburgh.
-Another two are on display in the Thieves Pot, a preserved 16th-century jail within the Thistles Shopping Centre.

 Some of the portraits are believed to be of kings, queens or courtiers, and others are thought to show classical or Biblical figures.
 As with the exterior carving, similarities to German sources have been noted, and in particular to a ceiling in Wawel, Poland.
 A £12 million project to recreate the grandeur of the Royal Palace reopened to the public during the weekend of 5 and 6 June 2011.

-The work, which has taken a decade of research and craftsmanship, restored six royal apartments to how they would have looked in the 1540s, when this was the childhood home of Mary Queen of Scots, as well as the ongoing restoration of the seven hand-woven tapestries.
-Four of these have been completed with the last one due to be finished in 2013.
+The restoration of the palace and its interiors involved a decade of research and craftsmanship, and restored six royal apartments to how they would have looked in the 1540s, when this was the childhood home of Mary Queen of Scots, The project involved the recreation of seven hand-woven tapestries.

 Stirling heads

 Chapel Royal

 The collegiate chapel established by James IV in 1501 lay between the King's Old Building and the Great Hall, but was further south than the present building.
 This was the chapel in which Queen Mary was crowned in 1543.
-However, when James VI's first son, Prince Henry was born in 1594, it was decided to rebuild the chapel as a suitable venue for the royal christening.
+However, when James VI's first son, Prince Henry was born in 1594, it was decided to rebuild the chapel as a suitable venue for the royal baptism.

 The new building was erected within a year, north of the old site to improve access to the hall.
 There was some doubt if the chapel, which John Colville called the "great temple of Solomon", could be finished in time.
 The chapel, with its Italianate arched windows, was the work of the Royal Master of Works William Schaw.
 The interior was decorated by the painter Valentine Jenkin prior to the visit of Charles I in 1633.
 The chapel too was later modified for military use, housing a dining room.
 The wall paintings were rediscovered in the 1930s, and restoration began after the Second World War.